 - Terrace of the Elephants – Especially impressive are the stairs with the stone elephant trunks.

-- Phimeanakas – lies to the west and a little off the circuit.
+- Phimeanakas – located to the west and a little off the circuit.
 The Phimeanakas is surrounded by an extraordinary legend.

 - Preah Paliley – a small Angkor temple north of Phimeanakas.